 Well, this happened to me today when I was so set to make some varenyky (Ukrainian word for Pierogi), and realized that I was one cup short of all purpose flour, and had barely any sour cream available.
 I could not stop my project now, since I already prepared the potato filling, so in disbelief I began to search my cupboards, and found a bag of Whole Wheat flour.

 I used Whole Wheat flour before, to make homemade pasta, and it was great, just a bit nutty tasting, so I decided to use it for my varenyky today.

-I used the same recipe as I already posted on this blog before, with the following changes:
+I used the same recipe for varenyky, as I already posted on this blog before, with the following changes:

 - 1 cup of Whole Wheat flour in addition to 3 cups of all purpose flour.

 - 1/4 cup of vegetable oil, and 1 Tbs of sour cream, instead of 1/2 cup of sour cream.

 - I might have used a little more liquid, to get the dough to the same consistency as with regular flour.

 The directions are the same as for my regular varenyky, with the exception of rolling out the dough much thinner, so the finished product will not be too tough, since the whole wheat flour makes the dough a bit denser.